Cohomological VC-density: Bounds and Applications: Introduction

 A formula $\phi(x;y)$ has the independence property in the theory $\bT$, if for each $n >0$, $\bT \vdash I_n$, where

 In other words, in any model of $\bbM$ of $\bT$, and for every $n >0$, the definable family in $\bbM^{|x|}$ defined by $\phi(x;y)$ shatters some subset of $\bbM^{|x|}$ of cardinality $n$.

 We say that the theory $\bT$ has the independence property if some formula $\phi(x;y)$ has the independence property.
 We say that $\bT$ is an NIP theory if $\bT$ does not have the independence property.
-Using the Sauer-Shelah lemma, NIP theories are precisely those for which $\vcd_{\mathcal{X}} < \infty$ for all definable families.
+Using the Sauer-Shelah Lemma, NIP theories are precisely those for which $\vcd_{\mathcal{X}} < \infty$ for all definable families.

 The NIP property is of fundamental importance in model theory (see \cite{Simon}).
-Many well known theories are NIP including the theories of algebraically closed fields, algebraically closed valued fields, real closed fields, and more generally o-minimal theories.
+Many well known theories have the NIP property including: \begin{enumerate}[(a)] \item theory of algebraically closed fields of characteristic $0$ (denoted $\mathrm{ACF}(0)$), \item theory algebraically closed valued fields of characteristic $p >0$ (denoted $\mathrm{ACF}(p)$), \item the theory of real closed fields (denoted $\mathrm{RCF}$), and more generally theories of o-minimal expansions of $\mathbb{R}$, \item the theory of algebraically closed valued fields with characteristics pair $(p,p'$) (denoted $\mathrm{ACVF}(p,p')$). \end{enumerate}